Azmisov/node-boundary/README.md

 of a node"*, since added/removed children will invalidate the position.
 The position given by a `Boundary` on the other hand will not change with DOM mutations.

 ### BoundaryRange

-Use a {@link BoundaryRange} object to represent a range between two positions.
-Internally, this is represented by a starting and ending {@link Boundary}.
+Use a `BoundaryRange` object to represent a range between two positions.
+Internally, this is represented by a starting and ending `Boundary`.
 You may access the start/end boundary directly and perform operations on it, which conveniently simplifies many of the operations that you use on `Range`.

-A {@link BoundaryRange} is akin to a `StaticRange`, in that it does not validate that the start/end anchors belong to the same DOM tree or that end follows start.
+A `BoundaryRange` is akin to a `StaticRange`, in that it does not validate that the start/end anchors belong to the same DOM tree or that end follows start.
 However, unlike `StaticRange`, you are still able to operate and modify the range as needed.
 The idea is the range can continue to be used despite any DOM mutations.
-Some of the comparison and update operations will access the current DOM (e.g. {@link BoundaryRange#extend|extend}, {@link BoundaryRange#toRange|toRange}, {@link BoundaryRange#normalize|normalize}), so just be wary of this when dealing with mutating DOM's.
+Some of the comparison and update operations will access the current DOM (e.g. `extend`, `toRange`, `normalize`), so just be wary of this when dealing with mutating DOM's.

 While many of the `Range` interfaces methods have been implemented on `BoundaryRange`, some more computationally heavy ones have not.
 For these, you can always convert to a `Range` to